Skip to content

 Reading every night before bed is a favorite in our household.
 One of our favorite books is called The Rainbow Fish.

 Rainbow fish is a beautiful fish with sparkling, magnificent scales.
 He swims along happily flashing his beautiful self for all the other fish to envy.
-One tiny blue fish has the gumption to ask Rainbow Fish if he would share one of the sparkling scales.
+One tiny, blue fish has the gumption to ask Rainbow Fish if he would share one of the sparkling scales.
 Initially, Rainbow Fish is appalled.
 They are his scales, after all.
 Why would he give away his scales?
-After a serious conversation with a wise octopus and some serious soul searching, Rainbow Fish offers tiny blue fish a scale.
+After a serious conversation with a wise octopus and a bit of soul searching, Rainbow Fish offers tiny blue fish a scale.
 This offering does something strange to Rainbow Fish.
 He feels better after sharing one of his prized possessions.
 Soon, all the other fish in the sea begin to seek their very own flashy scale.
-Wouldn’t you know it, the more generous Rainbow Fish was with his scales, the more content he became!
+Wouldn’t you know it, the more generous Rainbow Fish was with his scales, the more fulfilled he was!

-There are many lessons we can learn from Rainbow Fish.
-The one that matters most for this conversation is the fact that the more he gave, the more he recieved.
-This notion bodes well for our finances.
+Rainbow Fish learned that the more he was willing to invest in others, the more he received in return.
+This notion bodes well for our finances, too.
 The more we give to investment accounts, the more we’ll receive in returns.

 A Lesson from Scripture